|Nutrition Facts (per serving)|

-- Wash your chicken and place it in a large, covered saucepan.
+Place the chicken in a large saucepan.
 Fill the pan with water to just cover the chicken.
-Add the salt, pepper, peeled onion and carrot whole.
-Bring to a boil, cover and reduce the heat.
-Let the chicken simmer slowly until the meat is falling off the bones.
+Add the salt, pepper, peeled onion, and whole carrot.
+Bring to a boil, cover, and reduce the heat.
+Let the chicken simmer slowly until the meat is falling off the bones, about 1 hour.

-- While your chicken is cooking, you can crush your walnuts.
+While the chicken is cooking, crush the walnuts.
 The traditional way is to crush them between two layers of wax paper using a rolling pin.
 This allows the natural oil from the walnuts to blend with the mixture for the best flavor and consistency.
 If you're in a hurry, you can process the walnuts in a food processor to make a fine powder.

-- Once the chicken is thoroughly cooked, keep the pan covered and let it cool down.
-When the chicken is cool enough to handle, remove it from the broth and put it on a separate platter.
-Remove the onion and carrot and discard them.
+Once the chicken is thoroughly cooked, keep the pan covered and let it cool down.
+When the chicken is cool enough to handle, remove it from the broth and place it on a platter.
+Remove and discard the onion and carrot; reserve the broth.

-- Wearing rubber gloves, separate all the meat from the bones, and discard all the bones, skin and grizzle.
+Wearing rubber gloves, separate all the meat from the bones, and discard all the bones, skin, and gristle.
 Then pull the large chunks of meat into small strips.

-- While the broth is still warm, strain it through a fine wire strainer into a large bowl.
-Add your stale bread to the broth in the bowl and break it up with your fingers so there are no large pieces of bread.
+While the broth is still warm, strain it through a fine-mesh strainer into a large bowl.
+Add the stale bread to the broth and break it up with your fingers so there are no large pieces.

-- Add the crushed walnuts, crushed garlic and paprika and mix together well.
-Lastly, add the shredded chicken and mix until combined.
-Adjust the salt to your taste.
+Add the crushed walnuts, crushed garlic, and paprika and mix together well.
+Add the shredded chicken, mix until combined, and adjust the salt to taste.
 Cover and refrigerate for a few hours before serving.

-- To prepare your dish for serving, spread the mixture in a shallow serving dish.
+To prepare the dish for serving, spread the mixture in a shallow serving dish.
 Decorate the top with walnut halves.
-Mix one teaspoon of paprika with one tablespoon of olive oil and drizzle the 'red' oil over the top for the final touch.
+Mix the paprika with the olive oil and drizzle over the top for the final touch.